-This website about New Hampshire Driving While Intoxicated Laws and other related New Hampshire motor vehicle laws is curated by Salem, New HampshireDWI-DUI defense Attorney Mark Stevens, Contact Attorney Mark Stevens at 1-603-893-0074 for a free New Hampshire DWI case consultation immediately.
+This website about New Hampshire Driving While Intoxicated Laws and other related New Hampshire motor vehicle laws is curated by Salem, New HampshireDWI-DUI defense Attorney Mark Stevens, Contact Attorney Stevens at 1-603-893-0074 for a free DWI or OUI case consultation immediately.

 Thank you for visiting this website about New Hampshire DWI laws, New Hampshire DWI penalties and other New Hampshire motor vehicle laws and criminal laws.
-Please check back frequently to stay up to date on New Hampshire DWI laws.
-Major changes became effective on January 1, 2013 that you should be aware of if you have been charged with a DWI or Aggravated DWI in New Hampshire.
-We also post updates on New Hampshire's underage intoxication laws, possession of controlled drugs laws (including possession of marijuana laws), "reckless driving" laws, "operating after suspension" laws, "habitual offender" laws, "commercial driver's license" ("CDL") issues and other New Hampshire motor vehicle laws and regulations regularly.
+Please feel free to check back frequently to stay up to date on New Hampshire DWI laws.
+Major legal changes to New Hampshire's DWI laws, Aggravated DWI laws, and boating while intoxicated laws are posted here.
+We also post updates on New Hampshire's underage intoxication laws, possession of controlled drugs laws (including possession of marijuana laws), "reckless driving" laws, "operating after suspension" laws, "habitual offender" laws, "commercial driver's license" ("CDL") issues and other New Hampshire laws and regulations regularly.
 A page was created for New Hampshire's new ban on hand held cell phone use while driving.

 You are also invited to visit our main web site: http://www.byebyedwi.com or contact us by by phone at 1-603-893-0074 or by email at